mjambon/blog/src/2016-08-20-agi-project-status-2016/index.md

 determined by the brain, located in the human body which has clear physical boundaries.

+An intelligent system is fundamentally open as it exchanges information with its environment, by definition.
+By modifying the environment to improve its success, the system can become intimately dependent on it.
+Tools and cooperation are prime examples of co-evolution of an intelligent system and its environment.

 ### Tools

 Tools are external resources that are not typically treated as part of